 Does your canine pal like the snow?
 Or does he keep his walks short and sweet at this time of year?
 No matter what camp Fido falls into, you’ll need to take some extra precautions on those daily strolls until warmer weather returns.
+For more comprehensive advice on caring for your dog during snowy weather, check out our guide on Snow Dog Care Tips.
 A Peterborough, ON vet offers some tips on walking dogs in winter below.

 It gets dark very early at this time of year.
 Make sure that drivers can see you!
 Wear pale clothing yourself, and get reflective gear for Fido as well.
 Consider getting a leash with a flashlight built in, or one with blinking lights attached.
 You may find it easier to designate a specific jacket for walking your pooch That way, you can keep the pockets filled with necessities like gloves, treats, and waste baggies.